 Yesterday I was scrolling down yet another list of countries – must have been over 150 of them.

 There’s always a slight frisson to the game for me: will I find United Kingdom?
-Or perhaps we’ll be offered England, Scotland and maybe even Northern Ireland?
+Or perhaps I’ll be offered England, Scotland and maybe even Northern Ireland?
 Or will I have the pleasure of the third search for Great Britain?
 And as I do so, I always spare a thought for Guyana, alphabetically close to Great Britain, a Caribbean country on the mainland of South America where I lived for four happy years as a child.

 Now, I can treat this hunt as a little moment of pleasure in the day.
 But from the point of view of usability, it’s a waste of time for me and a piece of silliness for the website owner – most of the time.